North Lake (Dallas)

 North Lake is a reservoir located in Dallas, Texas, 2 mi southeast of Coppell.
-North Lake Park is on its southern side.
+The Cypress Waters business and residential development is on its southern side.

 History

 The lake area was once a large bowl-like valley that was used for farming.
 Construction on North Lake Dam began in 1956 and the dam was complete in August 1957.
 Many of the trees where the lake was to be built were cut down, although a few small structures still exist.
 The reservoir was designed as a cooling reservoir for a Dallas Power and Light Company electric power plant.
 At that time, the City of Dallas, Texas annexed the land around the power plant and the lake.

 In 1978, the lake began to be used for fishing as well.
 Fish did not survive well due to low nutrient levels, so in 1978 the Dallas Parks and Recreation Department began fertilizing the water and stocking it with bass.
 The City of Irving, Texas leased land south of the lake as a park in the 1980s and 1990s.
 North Lake Park was popular with personal watercraft enthusiasts and provided a runway for radio-controlled aircraft.
 The owner of the lake, power company TXU, turned down offers in 2000 to sell the land to the cities of Coppell, Texas or Irving, Texas.
 Irving and Coppell were not willing to fund permanent facilities for the park as TXU granted access to the land only on a short-term lease.
 The park closed in 2000, ending all recreational use of the lake.
 The lake was thought to be closed because of a high concentration of amoebas from the temperature of the plant's water output.
 A small dock and personal watercraft holding area were present in the fifth cove down.

+The lake today does not support water sports, boating.
+Catch and release bank fishing is allowed as long as signage of where you are not allowed to fish is followed.